remix-run/remix/docs/tutorials/blog.md

 💿 First, go to `app/root.tsx`

-There's a bit going on in the file `app/root.tsx`.
-Find the `Layout` component, and right after the link to "Home", add a new link to "/posts"
+There's a bit going on in the file.
+For now, find the `Layout` component and right after the link to "Home", add a new link to "/posts".

 💿 Add a link to posts in `app/root.tsx`